Bhambya/selfhosted-vps/README.md

 Hence, when setting up for the first time, the repository and backup schedule needs to be configured through the backrest web UI.

 In case of data loss, restore the latest snapshot using [restic](https://github.com/restic/restic).

-### Grafana setup

-- Generate a random password with more than 60 characters.
-Set it in the `.env` file in the variable `GF_AUTH_GENERIC_OAUTH_CLIENT_SECRET`.
-- Generate argon2 hash using Authelia docker image `docker run --rm -it authelia/authelia:latest authelia crypto hash generate argon2`.
-Put the hash in the file `/var/lib/docker-data/authelia/secrets/oidc/grafana_client_secret.txt`

 ### Paperless-ngx setup